 If you have serious blockage in the carotid arteries in your neck, you may need a carotid endarterectomy.
 During this surgery, a surgeon removes plaque buildup in the carotid arteries.
 The benefits and risks of this surgery must be carefully weighed, because the surgery itself may cause a stroke.

-Stroke: Should I Have Carotid Endarterectomy?
+Stroke Prevention: Should I Have a Carotid Artery Procedure?

 In this article